 Can I change my answers?

 You can change your answers anytime before finishing the survey.
-If you accidentally submitted your survey prior to completing it, or have thought about how you answered it and would like to change your answers, the survey link can be reset.
-Contact your Human Resource representative and they can reset your survey.
+If you already submitted your survey and would like to change your answers, the survey link can be reset by following the original survey link and using the “Redo Survey” link at the bottom of the ‘Thank You’ page.
+You will receive a new survey invite link by email.
 Be aware that resetting a survey removes all your previous answers.
 You will need to complete the entire survey again.